rodorro/react-members-exercise/README.md

-# react-members-exercise
-React first exercise
+# Firs React exercise

+In this exercise we are going to familiarize with React.

+# Steps to build it